No description

 Server compatibility — built-in disabled list

 Certain servers run their own anti-cheat or have rules that explicitly ban inventory automation.
-The mod ships with a built-in list of known servers where all automation features are silently disabled the moment you connect.
-Only the manual sort button and chest search UI remain available.
+The mod ships with a built-in list of known servers where the mod fully disables itself the moment you connect — no buttons, no keybinds, no cache updates.
+Equivalent to not having the mod installed.

 Built-in blocked servers (maintained in the mod, updated with releases):